Clarion–Clipperton zone: Geography

 The Nova-Canton Trough is often seen as an extension of the fractures.

+The underlying crust in the CCZ consists mainly of Mid-Eocene to Early Miocene basaltic seafloor, forming extensive abyssal hills and plains.
+The seafloor is capped by a sequence of deep-sea sediments.
+With the thick layers of Mid-Eocene at the bottom, there are recent chalks (the Marquesas Oceanic Formation) and siliceous clay-ooze (the Clipperton Formation) that may reach 20-30 metres thick.
+Local geomorphology includes knoll seamounts, potholes formed in chalk units, and mobile sediment drifts.
+Together, the seabed captures a diverse microhabitat, and the region's geological heterogeneity is thought to contribute to variations in benthic biodiversity and ecosystem structure.

 The zone contains nodules made up of valuable rare-earth and other minerals.
 Some of these play an essential role for the energy transition to a low carbon economy.
 These nodules form around bone fragments or shark teeth.
 Micronodules then further aggregate and accrete into the clumps targeted for harvesting.

 Clipperton fracture zone

 The Clipperton fracture zone is the southernmost of the north east Pacific Ocean lineations.
 It begins east-northeast of the Line Islands and ends in the Middle America Trench off the coast of Central America, forming a rough line on the same latitude as Kiribati and Clipperton Island, from which it gets its name.

 Clarion fracture zone

 The Clarion fracture zone is the next Pacific lineation north of Clipperton FZ.
 It is bordered on the northeast by Clarion Island, the westernmost of the Revillagigedo Islands, from which it gets its name.
 Both fracture zones were discovered by the U.S. research vessels "Horizon" and "Spencer F. Baird" in 1954.